sheik/horizonxi-linux/README.md

 ### Step 5.
 Install DgVoodoo2 (enables graphics card)

-[DgVoodoo2](http://dege.freeweb.hu/dgVoodoo2/dgVoodoo2/) is an implementation of DirectX/Direct3d/glide APIs that converts them to more modern APIs.
+[DgVoodoo2](http://dege.freeweb.hu/dgVoodoo2/dgVoodoo2/) is a translation layer that translates older DirectX/Direct3d/glide APIs into newer versions of those APIs.

 This will allow HorizonXI to run on your graphics card instead of the CPU.